 Attorney for Condominium Insurance Claims in Texas

 Contact the insurance attorneys at LeMaster & Ahmed PLLC to ensure you receive what you are entitled to.
-Ms. Ahmed and Ms. Lemaster are seasoned insurance lawyers with vast experience dealing with insurance companies.
-Whether you have an adjuster unwilling to negotiate or your rights have been violated, you can count on LeMaster & Ahmed PLLC.
+Ms. Ahmed and Ms. LeMaster are seasoned insurance lawyers with vast experience dealing with insurance companies.
+Whether you have an adjuster unwilling to negotiate or your rights have been violated, you can count on condominium claims lawyers at LeMaster & Ahmed PLLC.

-Call (888) 306-2119 to schedule a consultation.
-We are based in The Woodlands and Plano and represent people throughout the greater Houston area for condo owners in Collin County, Montgomery County, Dallas County and Harris County.
+Call (888) 306-2119 to schedule a consultation with an experienced condo insurance dispute lawyer in Texas.
+We represent people throughout the state of Texas for condo owners in Collin County, Montgomery County, Dallas County and Harris County.